Sunday, March 09, 2008

 (photo: Capones Island, east side.
 Notice the strange rock formations, leftmost photo)

+I was stunned by the beauty and tranquility of Anawangin cove.
 Not only was it cool because of the pine tree forest, the scenery was fantastic.
 The water, although painfully lacking in marine life and corals, was calm, clear and comfortable.
 PLUS your eyes are treated to this wonderful encompassing view of the hills and tree forrest.

 (photo: setting up camp, checking supplies)